Finalists: join the live Zoom on Sunday, April 19 at 9:30 AM PT. Check-in opens at 9:30 AM, judging runs 10:00 AM–12:00 PM.

 From 80 participants in California to thousands of student developers worldwide.

 Judges deliberate.
-Winners announced online and by email.
+Winners will be announced on Monday, April 20, 2026 on the website and by email.

-Students must be supervised by a parent, teacher, or authorized adult.
+Students under 18 must have a parent, teacher, or authorized adult nearby during the session.

 Top 1% — Exceptional execution and creativity